cnorm35/bridgetown-blog/src/_posts/pdf_attachments_action_mailbox.md

 `debugger` statement from earlier.

-Inside the `process` method of the `PdfMailbox`, we'll start be initializing a new `ImportDocument` record and setting the `user` to the the first User record.
+Inside the `process` method of the `PdfMailbox`, we'll start be initializing a new `ImportDocument` record and setting the `user` to the first User record.
 For this to work, you'll need to have a User record in your database (snippet for that above.
 After setting the `user`, we'll set the `name` to the subject of the email so be sure to include a subject when sending the email with the Rails